 Fueling a renewable energy future

 Shifting from fossil fuels to renewable energy is at the center of our Low Carbon Pathway plan to reduce carbon emissions XX% by 2035.
-It’s not just a pipe dream: We’re already procuring supplies of renewable natural gas (RNG), a low-carbon natural gas alternative that can be transported through our gas system just as wind and solar energy are transmitted through existing electrical poles and wires.According to the EPA, decomposing waste accounts for 26% of U.S. methane emissions.
+We’re already procuring supplies of renewable natural gas (RNG), a low-carbon natural gas alternative that can be transported through our gas system just as wind and solar energy are transmitted through existing electrical poles and wires.According to the EPA, decomposing waste accounts for 26% of U.S. methane emissions.
 By adding RNG to our pipeline system we can prevent the release of this potent greenhouse gas while reducing the amount of conventional natural gas flowing through our pipelines.

 What is renewable natural gas?